 - B Bed cushion.

 - C Bed cushion.

 - S Support legs.

 - 1 Lower and adjust the table do that it rests on the sofa's edge.

-- Position the bedboard (A) between the seat and the table.
+- 2 Position the bedboard (A) between the seat and the table.
 Fit the support legs (S) so that they support the bedboard.

-The number of support legs may vary between

-different models.
-When travelling, stow the bedboard (A) next to the side
+When travelling, stow the bedboard (A) next to the side seating's back rest.

-- seating's back rest.Pull out the sofa extension. - 4 Position the cushions as shown in the figure.
+- 3 Pull out the sofa extension. - 4 Position the cushions as shown in the figure.